baltimore-sun-data/ebdeployer/README.md

 EBdeployer is a wrapper for deploying a Docker multi-image build to AWS Elastic Beanstalk.

-Elastic Beanstalk is designed to make it simple to spin up new servers, but unfortunately, the awsebcli tool does not currently automated the steps involved in creating a Docker multi-image build.
+Elastic Beanstalk is designed to make it simple to spin up new servers, but unfortunately, the awsebcli tool does not currently automate the steps involved in creating a Docker multi-image build.
 This tool fixes that problem.

 ## Installation